sheva/PeopleSimplePreferences/README.md

     curl -i -X POST -H 'Content-Type: application/xml' -d '<person><id>1</id><firstName>Petr</firstName><lastName>Petrov</lastName><dateOfBirth>1985-12-18</dateOfBirth><favoriteFood><food><name>chocolate</name></food><food><name>banana</name></food></favoriteFood></person>' http://localhost:8080/preferences/people

-If the person _John Smith (1985-12-18)_ already exists, there will be `HTTP 409 Conflict` with error message in body.
-If the color is _unexpected_ - there will be `HTTP 400 Bad Request` with error message in body.
-Otherwise, there will be `HTTP 201 Created` with empty body & `Location: link-to-created-person` header.
+If the person _John Smith (1985-12-18)_ already exists, there will be `HTTP 409 Conflict` with error message in the HTTP response body.
+If the color is _unexpected_ - there will be `HTTP 400 Bad Request` with error message in the body.
+Otherwise, there will be `HTTP 201 Created` with empty HTTP response body & `Location: link-to-created-person` header.

 ### Person